stakater/kubestackplus-docs/content/for-developers/package-the-application.md

 We need to decide what kubernetes resources are required for our application.
 A workload resource (deployment, statefulset) coupled with service and service account resource can be a good starting point.

+## Create a Helm Chart with Application Chart
 1. Create a directory named deploy/ that will contain the helm chart that will be deployed for our application.

    ```sh